-- Mapping out the current state of procedures and processes for the ease of understanding and reference with the aim of identifying areas for improvements. - Identifying potential areas that are lack of control and efficiency from the process mapping. - Testing and conducting audit on the identified risk areas. - Reporting of findings and irregularities (if any) to Management and Audit Committee and provide recommendations to mitigate the risks identified. - Ensuring the compliance with applicable laws, regulations, rules, directives and guidelines by the various authorities and those set out by the Management. - Carrying out ad-hoc investigation and special review requested by Management.
+- Mapping out the current state of procedures and processes for the ease of understanding and reference with the aim of identifying areas for improvements. - Identifying potential areas that are lack of control and efficiency from the process mapping. - Testing and conducting audit on the identified risk areas. - Evaluating other areas and matters that are pertinent to the compliance by the Companies. - Holding meeting with auditees to agree on findings. - Reporting of findings and irregularities (if any) to Management and Audit Committee and provide recommendations to mitigate the risks identified. - Ensuring the compliance with applicable laws, regulations, rules, directives and guidelines by the various authorities and those set out by the Management. - Carrying out ad-hoc investigation and special review requested by Management.

-The internal audit reports prepared by the IAD arising from the audits are discussed at the AC Meetings and recommendations are duly forwarded to the management for their actions.
+The Internal audit reports prepared by the IAD arising from the audits are discussed by the AC Meetings and recommendations are duly forwarded to the management for their actions.
 Follow-up reviews are conducted by the IAD to ensure that all action plans from each audit are adequately addressed by auditee/management.
 All internal audit reports together with the recommended action plans and their implementation status are presented to the management and the Audit Committee as and when they are completed.